 The appearance of advertisements changed.
 Bolder typography was used, with large black lettering and a profusion of capitals and exclamation marks.
 The first images appeared in the 1850s, usually no more than standardised engravings of a ship or a hotel.
 By the 1880s these had become more extravagant, with images of particular items, such as ploughs or drinks.

 By then, brands had made their appearance, such as Lea and Perrins ‘celebrated Worcestershire sauce’.
 Increasingly, particular products became associated with a distinctive style of lettering or a trademark.
 Slogans also appeared – Hudson’s advertised their coffee biscuits as ‘A biscuit made to eat’, Pringle’s store was ‘The place for presents’.
 Personal testimonials were a common feature, especially on behalf of pills and ointments.

 Although most of the advertisements in colonial newspapers were commercial in purpose, there were still public notices such as shipping notices or the results of local road board elections.

-The advertising profession began in the United States in 1841, when Volney Palmer began to buy up advertising space in newspapers at a discounted rate and on-sell it to advertisers.
+The advertising profession began in the United States in 1841, when Volney Palmer began buying up advertising space in newspapers at a discounted rate and on-selling it to advertisers.
 Agents also created the ads.